JadenGeller/Gluey/README.md

 # Gluey

-> Gluey is a bare-bones framework.
+Gluey is a bare-bones framework.
 It defines low-level primitives for unifying objects.
-It does not define tree-like
-> unification types suitable for logic programming, but it defines primitives that make these much easier to build.
-For a
-> more full-featured logic framework (built on top of Gluey!), check out [Axiomatic](https://github.com/JadenGeller/Axiomatic).
+It does not define tree-like unification types suitable for logic programming, but it defines recursive unification primitives that make these much easier to build.
+For a more full-featured logic framework (built on top of Gluey!), check out [Axiomatic](https://github.com/JadenGeller/Axiomatic).

 ## Binding